 Separate the batter into two parts and add the turmeric to one part and the activated charcoal to the other.

-Next, pour both the activated charcoal and turmeric soap into the mold.
+Next, pour both the activated charcoal and turmeric soap into the mould.
 I poured side by side and made a gentle swirl with a chopstick.
 Feel free to do a hangar or any swirl that you would prefer and texture the top to your liking.

-After 24 hours have passed, remove the soap from the mold and cut it into bars.
+After 24 hours have passed, remove the soap from the mould and cut it into bars.
 Place the bars on a shelf in a well-ventilated area and allow them to cure for 4 to 6 weeks before using your awesome activated charcoal and turmeric soaps.

 Happy soaping! 🙂